mobify/workshop--adaptivejs-site/README.md

         }
     }
     ```
-    Save the `_product-list.scss` product list file and close it.
+    Save the `_style.scss` product list file and close it.

 7. In your editor app, from the `app/global/styles` folder, open the `_components.scss` component SCSS file.
 This is where all of the component SCSS files are imported into.
 8. Add the `_product-list` SCSS file to the list of components.